awkena/panGenomeBreedr/docs/reference/query_db.md

 - table_name:

-  A character value specifying the name of any any table in a SQLite database.
+  A character value specifying the name of any table in a SQLite database.

 - chrom: